 What Cybercriminals do with your Credentials & How you can Protect yourself

 Cybersecurity is not just a technical problem anymore.
 For anyone who deals with technology, this is a challenge.
 Job and personal life security are no longer separate since you are bound to use the same data at work and home.
-The advent of social networks, coupled with IoT enabled devices, makes cybersecurity a headache for people.
+The advent of social networks, coupled with IoT-enabled devices, makes cybersecurity a headache for people.

 Demographics is not a significant worry for cybercriminals.
 They are bound to prey irrespective of the identity of the victim.
 You can attack a ten-year-old child who plays video games at home or an employee who reads emails.
 This means everyone exposed to the internet is vulnerable to credential theft unless they implemented precautionary measures.

-Internet is vulnerable to information.
+Internet is vulnerable to information

 Today, the boundary between work and time is fading.
 This line is less evident than ever, with millions of people working from home and at least 70 percent of American schools transitioning towards online learning.
 Such a cyber environment is a breeding ground for cybercriminals.

 If there is a hack, the lists of compromised accounts are also available for free or for a charge in certain less trustworthy parts of the Internet, such as the dark web.
 When criminals have the details, they can use it for a credential assault.
 Using the automated script or ready-made program that they have purchased from the shelf, criminals employ a bot army of compromised computers under their control to automatically log into all accounts for which the credentials are available.
-Such a threat is more significant than what it seems from outside.
+Such a threat is more significant than what it seems from the outside.
 There is hardly any chance for you to undo the damage.
-Therefore, the need of an hour is the next generation of cybersecurity experts.
+Therefore, the need for an hour is the next generation of cybersecurity experts.

 Remember, no matter how many online security tips you consume, compromised critical data will expose all your key information.
 The cybercriminals will get everything they find useful, such as gift cards, credit card numbers, and other private details, which they can also use for other bad activities (spamming, identity theft … you name it!).